 During Stevens years in Asia and Scandinavia, he was deeply influenced by the Gutai construct and the fluxus ideas of spontaneity and collaborative experimentation, and in 2006 at Gulangyu, China, he was

 appointed a professor in the Diether Roth Academy.
 In addition to his own art he works collaboratively on production techniques, most noticeably the 14 year long collaboration with artist Bjorn Norgaard (Denmark) as advisor for the crystal sarcophagus for Her Majesty Magrethe the 2nd, Queen of Denmark and his Royal Highness The Prince Consort.
 Stevens Vaughn’s permanent performative paintings are on display at the Chongqing LAB art museum where he performed at the inauguration, in Shanghai at the Ke Art museum and at MAAM in Rome.
-He has held solo exhibitions in Buenos Aires, Valparaiso, Curitiba, London, Berlin, Brazzaville, Sofia at the national art museum, Miami, Rome and Shanghai.
+He has held solo exhibitions in Buenos Aires, Valparaiso, Curitiba, London, Berlin, Brazzaville, Sofia National Art Museum, Rome and Shanghai.

 He holds an adjunct professorship at the Ceramic Institute of Dehua and has lectured in the